zeruhur/thalassa/Thálassa.md

 **Example:**
 Ines rolls for her character's **KRA**, resulting in a **2**, a **4**, and a **6**, totaling **12**.
 The next two ability rolls result in a **9** for **TEK** and a **13** for **THU**.
 She decides to swap the **12** and the **9**, for a character with **9 KRA**, **12 TEK** and **13** **THU**.

-### Hit Protection
+### Stamina
-Roll 1d6 to determine your PC's starting **Hit Protection** (HP), which reflects their ability to avoid damage in combat.
-HP does not indicate a character's health or fortitude; nor do they lose it for very long (see **Healing**).
-If an attack takes a PC's HP exactly to 0, the player must roll on the **Scars** table.
+Roll 1d6 to determine your PC's starting **Stamina** (STA), which reflects their ability to avoid damage in combat.
+STA does not indicate a character's health or fortitude; nor do they lose it for very long (see **Healing**).
+If an attack takes a PC's STA exactly to 0, the player must roll on the **Scars** table.

 #### Inventory
 Characters have a total of inventory slots equal to their KRA: this represents the character's ability to to bear the weight and fatigue of carrying the equipment without being adversely affected.

 Most items take up one slot, and small items can be bundled together.
-Slots are abstract and can be rearranged per the odigós's discretion.
+Slots are abstract and can be rearranged per the odigós' discretion.

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 HP.
+Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 STA.

 A PC cannot carry more items than their inventory allows.
 Carts (which must be pulled with both hands), horses, or mules can increase inventory.  **Hirelings** can also be paid to carry equipment.